Chaser324/unity-serialize-tester/README.md

 # Serialize Tester
 > A simple Unity3D utility for testing class serialization.

 Quickly and easily produce serialized JSON output from any class.
 This is a great tool for verifying that all necessary fields are being serialized properly.
 I also really appreciate it as a tool for developing save/settings files that can be read and deserialized into in-game object instances.
+Can serialize files using either FullSerializer or Unity's built-in JsonUtility.

 ![](https://raw.githubusercontent.com/Chaser324/unity-serialize-tester/master/sampleImage.png)